GrapheneOS/hardened_malloc/README.md

   allocations are zeroed on free, to mitigate use-after-free and uninitialized use vulnerabilities along with purging lots of potentially sensitive data from the process as soon as possible.
 This has a performance cost scaling to the size of the allocation, which is usually acceptable.
+This is not relevant to large allocations because the pages are given back to the kernel.
-* `CONFIG_WRITE_AFTER_FREE_CHECK`: `true` (default) or `false` to control sanity checking that new allocations contain zeroed memory.
+* `CONFIG_WRITE_AFTER_FREE_CHECK`: `true` (default) or `false` to control sanity checking that new small allocations contain zeroed memory.
 This can detect writes caused by a write-after-free vulnerability and mixes well with the features for making memory reuse randomized / delayed.
 This has a performance cost scaling to the size of the allocation, which is usually acceptable.
+This is not relevant to large allocations because they're always a fresh memory mapping from the kernel.
 * `CONFIG_SLOT_RANDOMIZE`: `true` (default) or `false` to randomize selection of free slots within slabs.
 This has a measurable performance cost and isn't one of the important security features, but the cost has been deemed more